GBR graft integration

 would you share some insights in what technique (and materials) you find the most predictable for lateral GBR?

 Hey!
-Thanks for your response:) I know this is extremely wide topic, I am only asking Your opinion and/or Your preference on bone grafting materials if thats okay I hope you will find some time to respond, but thank you in advance!!
+Thanks for your response:) I know this is extremely wide topic, I am only asking Your opinion and/or Your preference on bone grafting materials if thats okay :slight_smile: I hope you will find some time to respond, but thank you in advance!!

 I have had the same experience and actually gave up doing cases that require large volumes of GBR and instead refer to someone who has either mastered it or is still willing to be frustrated.
 Having been doing and studying it for over 20 years I will say that the folks that present the best “eye candy” from the podium are using xeno/auto/ or xeno/allo combinations.
 I think their secret is membrane stabilization with “passive” primary closure and 9+ months healing before implant placement.
 Again I don’t even mess around with it anymore because neither me nor my patients are patient enough to wait for what has been an unpredictable outcome.
 I think that you are on the right track but if you stick around a pay close attention you will discover that while everyone has “A Case” very few actually have a “Collection of Cases”, most likely because it is a difficult and often unpredictable procedure.
 There are a lot of really good guitar players in this world but not everyone can sound like Glen Campbell or Jerry Reed so its probably best if we concentrate on our own sound that we can predictably reproduce.
 There are folks who can do it and do it well but the consumption of a lot of humble pie has convinced me to stay on the sidelines and look for lower hanging fruit.